hrtzg/koiyo/README.md

 # Miso 🍜

-Miso is a tasty typescript framework for building agentic applications.
+Miso is a tasty TypeScript framework for building agentic applications.

 ## Installation